Amalia Margaryan: Biography

-Amalia (Amaliya) Margaryan was born in 1995, 10 February, in Armenia, Yerevan.
+Amalka (also written as Amaliya Margaryan, Amalia Margaryan) was born in 1995, 10 February, in Armenia, Yerevan.
 She graduated from Yerevan School No. 8 after Alexander Pushkin.
 In 2012 she entered Yerevan State University Faculty of Law and graduated in 2016.
 She started singing at the age of three, when she started attending the "Little Singers of Armenia" children's choir, the founder and artistic director of which is Tigran Hekekyan.
 She sang here for more than 12 years.
 During this period she entered and graduated from the Sayat-Nova Music School with a piano degree.
-During her student years, Amalia was convinced that she would never pursue a musical career.
+During her student years, Amalka was convinced that she would never pursue a musical career.
 However, in her second year, she began attending vocal classes with Maran Karapetyan, with whom she still collaborates.

 2015: X-Factor Ukraine and The Voice Russia

-In 2015, Amalia decided to take part in the Armenian auditions of the Ukrainian "X-Factor" project.
+In 2015, Amalka decided to take part in the Armenian auditions of the Ukrainian "X-Factor" project.
 A few months later, she received an unexpected phone call from the project organizers who informed her that she had been selected as a contestant.
-Amalia overcame the first round, singing Conchita Wurst's song "Rise Like a Phoenix".
+Amalka overcame the first round, singing Conchita Wurst's song "Rise Like a Phoenix".
 Her live performance received a lot of positive feedback, moreover, after the video was published on the official YouTube page of the "X-Factor", it gathered millions of views and became the most-watched video of that season.
 That performance became a turning point for the singer, bringing her the first fame in Ukraine, as well as in Armenia.
-A few weeks after returning from Kyiv, Amalia decided to take part in "The Voice Russia" project.
+A few weeks after returning from Kyiv, Amalka decided to take part in "The Voice Russia" project.
 Successfully qualifying the first round, she made it to the "Blind Audition".
-During the "Blind audition", Amalia performed Maxim Fadeev's song "Танцы на стёклах".
-From the four jury members, Basta turned and Amalia picked him as her coach.
+During the "Blind audition", Amalka performed Maxim Fadeev's song "Танцы на стёклах".
+From the four jury members, Basta turned and Amalka picked him as her coach.
 This performance also received a lot of feedback and gained more than 4 million views on YouTube.
-During "The Battle" Amalia performed together with another Armenian participant, Sergey Urumyan.
+During "The Battle" Amalka performed together with another Armenian participant, Sergey Urumyan.
 Together they performed "Всё в твоих руках" song".
-From the duo, Basta chose Sergey and Amalia was disqualified from the project.
+From the duo, Basta chose Sergey and Amalka was disqualified from the project.

 2017: Depi Evratesil & Eurovision Song Contest 2017

 In 2017, the Armenian public television announced national selection of the Armenian contestant to the Eurovision Song Contest – Depi Evratesil.
 The artists were performing songs by different singers, and the one who overcomes all the stages should have the opportunity to represent Armenia in the Eurovision Song Contest 2017.
-Amalia decided to take part in it.
+Amalka decided to take part in it.
 Successfully overcoming the first stage, she appeared in singer Hayko's team and reached till the pre-election stage.
-Although Amalia didn't win the contest, she joined the Armenian delegation as that year's participant – Artsvik's backing vocalist.
+Although Amalka didn't win the contest, she joined the Armenian delegation as that year's participant – Artsvik's backing vocalist.